-- Use and store these substances only in areas of restricted access with special warning signs. - Always use a fume hood confirmed to exhibit adequate performance with a face velocity of at least 100 ft/min or other containment device (e.g. glove box or specially designed exhaust system), for procedures which may result in the generation of aerosols or vapors containing the substance. - Trap released vapors to prevent their discharge by the fume hood exhaust.
+- Use and store these substances only in areas of restricted access with special warning signs. - Always use a fume hood, previously evaluated to confirm adequate performance with a face velocity of at least 100 ft/min or other containment device (e.g. glove box or specially designed exhaust system), for procedures which may result in the generation of aerosols or vapors containing the substance. - Trap released vapors to prevent their discharge by the fume hood exhaust.